 This bushy vine or scrambling shrub has intensely fragrant little white flowers that open at night and close in the morning, fading to pink as they age.
 Widely grown throughout the tropics as an ornamental plant and for its strongly scented flowers.
 Use in containers near patios and entryways where the fragrance can be enjoyed.
 A frost-tender evergreen.

-- CareCare InformationPerform best in well-drained, enriched soil.
-Feed with a balanced fertilizer in spring.
-Tie the stems to supports and keep the soil evenly moist through the growing season.
+- CareCare InformationThrives in enriched, well-drained soils.
+Keep soil evenly moist through the growing season.
 Water deeply, regularly during first growing season to establish an extensive root system.
 Once established, water regularly to maintain evenly moist soil.
 Fertilize before new growth begins in spring.
 Prune after flowering to keep the plants thinned and shaped.Light Needs:Partial to full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often in extreme heat.